blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Risky_Lives-RiskyMod/README.md

 I highly recommed installing https://thunderstore.io/package/Moffein/EliteReworks/ to go with this.

+Check the Wiki tab for a quick overview of the main changes of the mod!
 Full change list can be found at https://docs.google.com/document/d/1Igxdur0M33fdkcDLYgDEbLE0M4-89gSTorxgdn-oyKs/

 Feel free to take features of this mod and release them as standalone as long as you link the original GitHub repo in the README.